 2 As per the clarification given in the guidelines for Pillar 3 disclosures, definition of Overseas and Domestic should be as adopted for segment reporting in compliance with Accounting Standard- 17 issued by ICAI.
 As the Bank does not have any overseas operations, all exposures are reported under domestic exposures.

-Bank of America, N.A.
-(India Branches) Basel III Pillar 3 Disclosures c.
+c.
 Distribution of Exposures by sector / industry

 INR million